ae-petrov/meta_parser/README.md

 ### Installation

-A step by step series of examples that tell you how to get a service running
+A step by step series of examples that tell you how to get a service running.

 #### Setup

-Change dir to dir you want project will be cloned
+Change or make dir where you want project will be cloned to.
 ```
 cd <your_project_dir>
 ```